 The Admission Body Group (ABG) consists of a number of charitable and not for profit admission bodies.
 The Administering Authority views the purpose of the ABG to be primarily to smooth contributions for charities and other not-for-profit organisations which would otherwise be exposed to the potential of volatile contributions.
-With effect from 1 April 2019 all employers within the ABG have a commitment from a secure scheduled employer to subsume their liabilities on exit.
+All employers within the ABG have a commitment from a secure scheduled employer to subsume their liabilities on exit.